What is Static Analysis? - Code Analysis Tools

-When engineering any kind of system, checking for and fixing errors early and often significantly reduces the amount of downstream work added to the project.
+When engineering any kind of system, checking for defects and fixing errors early (and often) enables teams to significantly reduce the amount of downstream work added to the project, and is a surefire method to avoid multiple headaches along the way.

-In software development, instead of engineering better software in the first place, we often take an approach that tries to test quality into a product through unit or functional testing.
-To build more quality into your software from the beginning, you can employ static analysis, which is the simplest and most effective activity that software engineers can perform to prevent defects and harden code while accelerating application delivery.
+In software development, instead of engineering better software in the first place, it is tempting to fall into a common mousetrap and try and simply test quality into the software project (usually at the end).
+But it's important to avoid the temptation to follow such an approach, that relies on unit or functional testing to test quality into the product.
+To build more quality into the software from the beginning, the developer can take control, by employing static analysis, the simplest and most effective activity that software engineers can perform to prevent defects and harden code while accelerating application delivery.

 What is Static Code Analysis?